akhilbhadrangirija/Global-Carnival/EMAIL_SETUP.md

 3. **"Authentication failed" error**:
    - Verify your credentials
    - Check if 2FA is enabled and you're using an App Password

+4. **Second admin not receiving emails**:
+   - Ensure `SECOND_ADMIN_EMAIL` is set in your environment variables
+   - Check that the email address is valid and accessible
+   - Verify the email is not being sent to spam folder

 ### Debug Mode